BAngel87/FHEM-Tesla/README.md

 attr NAME AccessToken by

-Getting AccessToken from PHPSkript "PHPScriptTeslaLogin",
+Getting AccessToken from PHPSkript "PHPScriptTeslaLogin",  PHP Skript not working anymore, getting Token, from e.g. teslafi,....

 1. Adding Name and Passwort in last row of script
 2. Run with: php -f PHPScriptTeslaLogin.php